 However, a dental filling is frequently required if the decay has advanced to the dentin layer and created a cavity.
 In the filling procedure, the decayed area of the tooth is removed, and the hole left behind is filled with a suitable dental material, like composite resin or amalgam.

 The extent, location, and size of the cavity influence whether a filling should be used.
 A filling is typically advised if the cavity is significant, painful, or sensitive or if it compromises the tooth’s structural integrity.
 In addition to halting further decay and damage, the filling aids in restoring the tooth’s shape, strength, and functionality.

-Many different kinds of cavity fillings are frequently used in dentistry.
+Many different kinds of cavity fillings in Phoenix are frequently used in dentistry.
 The location and size of the cavity, aesthetic considerations, and the patient’s specific needs all play a role in the choice of filling material.

 Several factors are taken into consideration when choosing the best filling material:

 Depending on the state of the tooth and the amount of decay, a cavity may need to be filled more than once.
 A dental filling material, such as composite resin or amalgam, is used to fill a cavity after the decayed portion of the tooth is removed.

 Dental fillings may deteriorate, become loose, or have new decay forms around them over time, which increases the frequency of cavity fillings.
 It is possible to replace a filling if it degrades or a new cavity develops in the same tooth.
 However, each time a tooth is filled, a portion of the natural tooth structure is typically lost, making the tooth more prone to decay and damage in the future.